 Man fatally shot in Northwest Alaska community of Point Lay

 Jan.
-13—A Point Lay man accused of fatally shooting another man this week said that voices he heard in his head told him to act violently, murder charges filed against him say.
+13—A Point Lay man accused of fatally shooting another man this week said that voices he heard in his head told him to act violently, according to murder charges filed against him.

 Officers from the North Slope Borough Police Department were called to a home in Point Lay around 4:20 p.m.
 Sunday, according to a probable cause statement signed by officer Paul Renschen.
 Point Lay is about 300 miles southwest of Utqiagvik.